 For your overnight stay here at the refuge, you’ll carry just the things you need for the day, while your luggage is transported to the next hotel.
 Early in the season, snow can be a factor.
 If the event the hut cannot be reached, the alternate program includes a circular walk to nearby Tielve and overnight stay in Sotres.

 Your last day of walking explores yet another facet of the Picos as you traverse a steep footpath down Camburero Gorge to reach the remote village of Bulnes (no road access).
 You then continue in descent through the Teju Gorge to reach Poncebos, coming full circle back to the start of your trek.
-Early in the season, today’s descent may be impracticable due to water level from snow run-off.
+Early in the season, today’s descent may be impracticable due to the water level from snow run-off.
 The alternate route goes by way of Pandébano.
-Short transfer to your hotel in Arenas de Cabrales.
+At Poncebos you take the public bus to Arenas de Cabrales or if the bus is not running an included taxi.

 By plane to Bilbao airport or to Santander airport